 Alaska and Horizon operate as airlines.
 However, their business plans, competition, and economic risks differ substantially.
 Alaska is a major airline serving primarily Alaska; the U.S. West Coast; five cities on the U.S. East Coast; Vancouver, Canada; and Mexico.
 It operates an all jet fleet and its average passenger trip is 967 miles.
 Horizon is a regional airline serving primarily the Pacific Northwest, Northern California, and Western Canada.
 It operates both jet and turboprop aircraft, and its average passenger trip is 332 miles.
-As discussed in Note 16 to the Consolidated Financial Statements, beginning in 2004, Horizon will operate regional jet service branded as Frontier JetExpress under an agreement with Frontier Airlines, which is described in more detail below.
+As discussed in Note 16 to the Consolidated Financial Statements, beginning in 2004, Horizon will operate regional jet service branded as Frontier JetExpress under an agreement with Frontier Airlines.